typhoonworks/usher/README.md

   </a>
 </p>

 Usher is a web framework-agnostic invitation link management library for any Elixir application with Ecto.
+You can use it together with [Usher Web](https://github.com/typhoonworks/usher_web) if you want a web UI to manage invitations, or standalone if you want to build your own UI.

 >🚧 This library is in its infancy so you should treat all versions as early pre-release versions.
 We'll make the best effort to give heads up about breaking changes; however we can't guarantee backwards compatibility for every change.
 >